Shop-specific acts of sustainability per category:

 Yeppo & Soonsoo

 Yeppo & Soonsoo collects empty cosmetics containers.
-When you return an empty cosmetics container, you will receive a 10% discount for each recycled product.
+When you return an empty cosmetics container, you will receive a 10% discount for each recycled container.

-The following shops have announced that they sell products that promote the circular economy.
+The following stores have announced providing products or services that promote circular economy.

 Fonum